Bootstrap model

-The term "bootstrap model" is used for a class of theories that use very general consistency criteria to determine the form of a quantum theory from some assumptions on the spectrum of particles.
+In particle physics, the bootstrap model, bootstrap principle or hadron boostrap is a superseded hypothesis about the composition of elementary particles interacting under the strong nuclear interaction.
+It uses general consistency criteria to determine the form of a quantum field theory from assumptions on the spectrum of particles.
 It is a form of S-matrix theory.
+The term is derived from bootstrapping as in 'pulling oneself up by one's bootstraps,' as particles appears from self-consistency.